dLars99/dLars99.github.io/src/content/projects/greener.md

 tech: ["React", "Javascript", "vanilla CSS"]
 ---

-GearPatch is a platform for musicians to make some money on their extra equipment by renting it to other musicians.
-A user can request a rental, which is then confirmed by the owner.
-The status of that rental is tracked in the owner's inventory.
+Greener is designed for personal use for individuals who want to keep better track of their lawn care.
+Features include:

+- Log for tracking lawn care chores
+- Fully-automated schedule of seasonal tasks with reminders
+- Weather data and alerts
+- Precipitation monitoring to let the user know if water is needed
+- Tips and tricks for a greener lawn

-This was my fullstack capstone for Nashville Software School, right as I was starting my software career.
-The full project was built in roughly ten days.
+This was my frontend capstone at Nashville Software School.
+The full application was built with a mobile-first design in about two weeks.